 Gone are the days of thumbtacking black and white flyers with tear-off phone number tabs in your local library or laundromat.

-Consumers today expect all businesses to have a website.
+Consumers today expect all businesses to have a website and be online.

 Your cleaning business needs a website.